 - We are a school which is continuing on its journey to becoming Outstanding

-We have high ambitions for our children and the school and a shared determination to realise this vision of excellence for Calverley children, including those who are disadvantaged or have SEND
+- We have high ambitions for our children and the school and a shared determination to realise this vision of excellence for Calverley children, including those who are disadvantaged in any way, including those experiencing mental health issues or those recognised as having SEND

-J Wright (Chair), Head teacher, A Upton, V Wainwright, J Surtees (Clerk)
+Head teacher, A Upton (Chair), V Wainwright, N Lightfoot, J Surtees (Clerk)

 Pay Appeals Committee